Sponsor: Office of Academic Affairs

 Background Information: This policy was created to simplify the Satisfactory Academic Progress and GPA policies, eliminate dismissals without warning or for insufficient credits, and bring the university's policy into closer alignment with policies at SUNY and other peer institutions.

 This policy statement describes the academic conditions under which an undergraduate student is eligible to remain enrolled in the university and specifies procedures for warning and dismissing students who do not make satisfactory academic progress.

 Fundamental to Empire State University's mission in providing innovative, flexible and quality academic programs to diverse students, we strive to support students as they achieve their academic goals.
 The Academic Probation Policy exists to identify students who are at risk for academic dismissal and provide access to the robust resources available to them to help return to good academic standing.
 The following criteria will be used to identify undergraduate students who are at-risk for academic dismissal.

 Students must maintain an overall Grade Point Average (GPA) of a 2.0 on a 4.0 scale

 Students who fail to meet the above criteria will be placed on Academic Probation for a period of one term.
-While on Academic Probation, students should access all available resources to help them to return to good academic standing such as Academic Support Services, Disability Services, support from mentor, or other college services.
-Students who fail to return to good academic standing within the time period required will be academically dismissed from SUNY Empire State College.
+While on Academic Probation, students should access all available resources to help them to return to good academic standing such as Academic Support Services, Disability Services, support from mentor, or other university services.
+Students who fail to return to good academic standing within the time period required will be academically dismissed from SUNY Empire.

 Removal of Academic Probation Status